 Ending the Wherever Movement

-After WWII, localities have kept their hand on the tail of the revenue bull, blind to the rest of the beast.
-In the last century, millions of households benefited from federal housing policies with only one location principle – housing wherever you want.
-In this new century reducing the mortgage interest subsidy on the demand side and weakening a long list of development incentives on the supply side has severely weakened federal leadership in housing preservation and development to continue the “build wherever” policy.
+After WWII, localities keep a hold on the tail of the revenue bull while blind to the beast.
+As a result, in the last century, millions of households benefited from federal housing policies with only one location principle – housing wherever you want.
+However, in this new century reducing the mortgage interest subsidy on the demand side and weakening a long list of development incentives on the supply side has severely weakened federal leadership in housing preservation and development to continue the “build wherever” policy.

 Denying the annual recurrence of this possibility is a repudiation of science and a political endorsement of catastrophic resolution.
-I will not be surprised if we experience a bout of biblical pestilence in the narrative of the resistance to this long term, permanent threat.
-Long before the direct links to climate change formed, the impacts of disasterous choices in land use development are righly defined as “environmental racism” by pointing directly at the disproportionate number of low-and-moderate-income people losing equity.
-The damage and despair reveal a broad swath of painful historic bigotry, but now the dangers are thrown at all people.
+I will not be surprised if we experience a bout of biblical pestilence in the narrative of the resistance to this long-term, permanent threat.
+Long before the direct links to climate change formed, the impacts of disastrous choices in land use development are rightly defined as “environmental racism” by pointing directly at the disproportionate number of low-and-moderate-income people losing equity.
+The damage and despair reveal a broad swath of painful historic bigotry, but now the dangers are thrown at everyone.

 Two Centuries Out

-The ocean’s tide is once again destined to flow up and into the Great Appalachian Valley from Maine’s ports to South Carolina’s shores over the next few centuries.
+The ocean’s tide can flow up and into the Great Appalachian Valley from Maine’s ports to South Carolina’s shores over the next few centuries.
 The ancient geological record proves it has been there before.
-Given a long term view, getting ready should be a top priority.
-Preparation for this kind of “sea change” in all its meanings is the most important action of this century (the original map as shown below is here).
+Given a long-term view, getting ready should be a top priority.
+Preparation for this kind of “sea change” in all its meanings is the most critical action of this century (the original map as shown below is here).
 Issues like this are just the beginning:

 Take your pick of issues for building a constituency on housing development and location.
-If the Gulf of Mexico’s fate is to be an alga thickened swamp, we need ideas to be prepared for what that means.
-If the Pacific Ocean’s vast torrents alter the Gulf Stream and El Niño yields unservivable surface heat or hundreds of tornadoes and hurricanes.
+If the Gulf of Mexico’s fate is an alga thickened swamp, we need policies for what that means.
+If the Pacific Ocean’s vast torrents alter the Gulf Stream, El Niño yields unsurvivable surface heat or hundreds of tornadoes and hurricanes.
 Not being ready is a super bad idea.
-Whether friendly or with horrible force, from the sky or the sea, heed the words, “the water will come.”
-The plan seems different when time itself became for sale, and that is not a surprise if you know how non-fungible tokens (NFT) and blockchains began to change all financial transactions.
-A true distraction, for all the world, is lost to the stage that will not honor trade that does not move from hand to hand.
+Whether friendly or with horrible force, heed the words, “the water will come.”
+The plan seemed different when time itself became for sale, and that is not a surprise if you know how non-fungible tokens (NFT) and blockchains changed all financial transactions.

 Buildings and Energy